wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/durable-subscriber.md

 # Durable Subscriber

-This section explains, through a sample scenario, how the Durable Subscriber EIP can be implemented using WSO2 ESB.
+This page explains how you can implement a sample scenario of Durable Subscriber EIP using WSO2 Micro Integrator.

 ## Introduction to Durable Subscriber